 What Is Subletting?

-A sublet happens when a tenant temporarily hands over part or all of their rental to another person, while still holding onto the original lease.
-The tenant becomes responsible for the space, even though someone else is living there.
+Subletting happens when a tenant temporarily hands over part or all of their rental to another person, while still holding onto the original lease.
+The tenant remains responsible for the space, even though someone else is living there.
+This can be as simple as a roommate agreement where you rent out a portion or whole space.

 However, landlords typically require that tenants seek permission before subletting, and they may require approval of the subtenant to protect the property and ensure lease obligations are met.
 In short, subletting can bring more freedom and flexibility, but it comes with a healthy dose of responsibility.